sketchware/sketchware.github.io/docs/component-firebase-auth.md

 ### sign out

-This block logs the user out from the app and deletes its infomation from the app data
+The 'sign out' block logs the user out from the app and deletes its infomation from the app data

 ![sign out](assets/component-firebase-auth/sign-out.png)